Make your investment worthy,

-We incorporate ESG research into our investment processes in order to assess the non-financial risks that issuers face, the aim being to improve the quality of our client portfolios and make them less volatile.
+Private issuers: we incorporate ESG research into our investment processes in order to assess the non-financial risks that issuers face, the aim being to improve the quality of our client portfolios and make them less volatile.

-Just like private issuers, states face non-financial risks relating to their governance or social or environmental issues, too.
+Public issuers: just like private issuers, states face non-financial risks relating to their governance or social or environmental issues, too.
 By considering these risk factors, it is easier to grasp a state’s ability to face up to its undertakings and produce sustainable growth over the long term.

 OFI AM’s SRI engagement in a nutshell:

 The European Alliance for Green Recovery, launched at the initiative of Pascal Canfin, Chairman of the European Parliament's Environment Committee, is a collective (ministers, MEPs, CEOs, NGOs and trade unions) which aims to work and build together post-crisis green investment plans.
 Faced with the devastating consequences of the coronavirus crisis and the economic shock that will follow, all the signatories of the alliance are committed to proposing the investment solutions needed, and aligned with the climate commitments, to revive the economy and prepare it for tomorrow's world.